DevSilv/ARCHIVED-example-jsgame/README.md

 also note that i can **add a lincese** in the near future if it would be relevant to the needs of this project.

+## installation and usage
+you can play the game (or just see how the site looks and works) simply by opening the `index.html` file in your browser.

+## game goal and rules
+the goal of this game is to "click out" (**currently** only with mouse) all the objects moving over the board.

+you can read detailed information (e.g. how the game works and about the parameters) in the game github's wiki.

 ## technologies used
-there are **currently** following technologies used in this project:
+**currently** the following technologies are used in this project:
 * html 5
 * css 3
 * javascript – ecmascript version: 6